 The media we consume plays a significant role in shaping our perceptions and beliefs about gender, making it essential for creators to develop diverse and inclusive representations of gender in their work.
 By avoiding harmful stereotypes and tropes that reinforce gender norms, media creators can take significant steps toward promoting gender equality.
 For instance, instead of relying on traditional expectations, creators can develop characters that challenge these norms, allowing viewers to see beyond the confines of rigid gender categories.

-To create authentic and respectful representations of gender, media creators must work collaboratively with experts and members of marginalized communities.
+To create authentic and respectful representations of gender roles and identities, media creators must work collaboratively with experts and members of marginalized communities.
 Consulting with these individuals can help creators further understand the problems regarding gender, which can inform their work and promote inclusivity.
 Furthermore, providing a positive representation of nonbinary and gender nonconforming individuals can help to reduce the discrimination they struggle with.

 Creating a Gender-Equal World